rBiblia/website-locales/README.md

 All contributions are welcome.

-If you want to add a new language, please create a new file with the language culture as a name.
-Your translation should depend on existing English or Polish translation.
-Please submit a new Pull Request when your translation will be ready.
-After merge of your Pull Request, a new language will be added to the list of existing languages on [rBiblia](https://rbiblia.toborek.info)'s website.
+If you want to add a new language, please create a new file named after the language culture.
+Your translation should be based on the existing English or Polish translations.
+Once your translation is ready, please submit a new Pull Request.
+After your Pull Request is merged, the new language will be added to the list of existing languages on the [rBiblia](https://rbiblia.toborek.info) website.

-If you have a question, please do not hesitate to contact owner of this repo using dedicated [contact form](https://kontakt.toborek.info) (please, keep in mind that I can understand only Polish and English language).
+If you have any questions, please do not hesitate to contact the owner of this repo using the dedicated [contact form](https://kontakt.toborek.info).
+Please keep in mind that I can understand only Polish and English.

 Please [support my work](https://rbiblia.toborek.info/donation/).